-This is a tendency to have recurrent seizures or fits, and it affects one in every 200 people.
+• This is a tendency to have recurrent seizures or fits, and it affects one in every 200 people.
 Some seizures involve 'petit mal' which is a brief interlude of unconsciousness.
 Witnessing a seizure can be frightening if they are convulsive; other students should understand what is happening so as to avoid undue panic.
 First Aid Staff are trained in emergency procedures for this condition as part of the first aid qualification.
-The School Nurse also provides specialist Epilepsy training and administration of Buccolam which should be updated each year.
+Epilepsy training and administration of Buccal midazolam, online e learning is available through Epilepsy Action Organisation website which should be updated each year.